seanox/virtual-environment/launcher/README.md

 TODO:

 ## Features
-- Fullscreen Overlay Interface
+- Fullscreen overlay interface
   The tile interface is displayed as a fullscreen overlay on the primary screen.
-- Tile Interface
+- Tile interface
   Interface with 40 freely configurable tiles.
 - Global HotKey combination
   A global HotKey combination is used to show and hide the tile interface.
+- HotKey for tiles and programs
+  Quick access via the keyboard, optimized for the used keyboard layout.
 - Automatic settings update
   Changes in the settings are used immediately, if the settings are incorrect the last settings are kept.